 An attorney can help you put together your living will.
 When complete, please give a copy to your doctor so the information can be kept in your medical chart.

-A health care proxy allows you to select the person you would like to make medical decisions for you if you become temporarily or permanently unable to do so for yourself.
-This person is known as your healthcare agent.
-This can be a family member, friend, or anyone who knows your wishes and you can trust to carry them out.
+A healthcare proxy allows you to select the person you would like to make responsible for your medical decisions if you become temporarily or permanently unable to make them for yourself.
+This person, also known as your healthcare agent, can be a family member, friend, or anyone who knows your wishes and can be trusted to carry them out.

 Your doctor can help you determine which end-of-life treatments you would want and which you would prefer to forgo.
 You can then discuss those decisions with your healthcare agent.

 - Whether you would want life-prolonging treatments, such as a ventilator (breathing machine), dialysis, artificial nutrition (feeding tube), and cardiopulmonary resuscitation (CPR).
 If you have a terminal illness, these interventions are not intended to cure your disease, and in some instances may only prolong the dying process.
 You should also address whether you would want these treatments if you had an incurable disease, or were in a persistent vegetative state or a permanent coma.